lmendiboure/5G-Course/5G-Architecture/README.md

 **Q24.** Once you are connected to this CLI (one time for the gNb and one time for the UE), indicate which commands can be executed for each of these nodes (list of commands can be displayed using `commands` within the CLI)

-The CLI is only one of the apps offered by UERANSIM, another one is `./nr-binder` which can be used by the UE to access Internet using the deployed 5G Network.

-To do so, you could use the following command:

-`./nr-binder 10.45.0.3 ping google.com`

-Note that, nr-binder could also be used to execute scripts (bash, python for example) or Docker containers.

 ### 2.3 Managing users

 So far, we only launched a single UE already configured in the system.
 We will now try to see how to register new users within our core network.

-To verify that it is required, we will first create, within the RAN VM, a copy of the ue config file and modify the IMSI/supi (for example replacing the last 1 by a 2: 'imsi-........2').
+To verify that it is required, we will first create, within the RAN container, a copy of the ue config file and modify the IMSI/supi (for example replacing the last 1 by a 2: 'imsi-........2').

 **Q25.** If you try to launch a ue using this config file, what happens?
 How can you explain it?